4. Wipe All the Disks

 ThreeFold runs its own OS, which is Zero-OS.
 You thus need to start with completely wiped disks.
 Note that ALL disks must be wiped.
 Otherwise, Zero-OS won't boot.

-We will show how to do this with Ubuntu 20.04.
+We will show how to do this with Ubuntu 24.04.
 LTS.
-This distribution is easy to use and it is thus a good introduction for Linux, in case you haven't yet explored this great operating system.
+This distribution is easy to use and it is thus a good introduction to Linux, in case you haven't yet explored this great operating system.

 1. Create a Linux Bootstrap Image

-Download the Ubuntu 20.04 ISO file here and burn the ISO image on a USB key.
+Download the Ubuntu 24.04 ISO file and burn the ISO image on a USB key.
 Make sure you have enough space on your USB key.
 You can also use other Linux Distro such as GRML, if you want a lighter ISO image.

-The process here is the same as in section Burning the Bootstrap Image, but with the Linux ISO instead of the Zero-OS ISO.
+The process is the same as in section Burning the Bootstrap Image, but with the Linux ISO instead of the Zero-OS bootstrap image.
 BalenaEtcher is recommended as it formats your USB in the process, and it is available for MAC, Windows and Linux.

 2. Boot Linux in Try Mode